Concrete Shed Base Cost

 pouring concrete

-• Step 1: Begin by marking out the region for the slab once you've decided on a location.
-Make it bigger than the shed and leave enough room for the wooden frame that will be placed around the area's perimeter, keeping the concrete in position.
+• Measure and Mark Out - Your labourer will begin by marking out the region, making it bigger than the shed to leave enough room for the wooden frame that will be placed around the area's perimeter.

-• Step 3: Excavate a level-bottomed pit 100mm deep for the sub-base and damp-proof membrane.
-Remove all grass, vegetation, stones, and debris before compacting the earth.
+• Excavate - The labourer will then start to excavate, removing all grass, stones, and debris before compacting the earth.
 A micro excavator can speed up this process.

-• Step 4: Install a hardcore sub-base using MOT Type 1 hardcore, then compact it thoroughly with a vibratory plate.
-Spread a sand layer on top to protect the damp-proof membrane from the stones.
+• Install Sub-base and Frame - Your sub-base will be installed using MOT Type 1 hardcore, and a sand layer will be spread on top to protect the damp-proof membrane from the stones.
+A frame will be placed into position.

-• Step 7: Calculate the volume of concrete needed by multiplying the slab's length, breadth, and depth.
-Order your concrete and hire a mixer.
+• Mix Concrete - Next, the required concrete will be calculated by multiplying the slab's length, breadth, and depth.
 A typical mix ratio is one part cement to five parts aggregate and sand.
-Consult your supplier if unsure about quantities.

-• Step 8: Cement is corrosive so ensure to take correct safety measures.
-Concrete starts to degrade around two hours after mixing, so work efficiently with two people.
-Spread it evenly in place with a shovel or rake, leveling out with a straight-edged board.
-Tap to remove any air bubbles, before covering with raised polythene to prevent cracking.
+• Spread Concrete - The concrete will be spread evenly with a shovel or rake, levelling out with a straight-edged board, then it'll be tapped to remove any air bubbles, before covering with raised polythene to prevent cracking.

-• Step 9: Allow at least 48 hours for the concrete slab to dry enough to step on.
-Remove the formwork once the concrete is dry.
-The slab will cure fully in 28 days but will be ready to bear weight before then.
+• Drying Time - Allow at least 48 hours for the concrete slab to dry enough to step on.
+The slab will cure fully in 28 days, but will be ready to bear weight before then.

 Types of Concrete Shed Base